 Q: What sorts of products should parents look for to help calm eczema, and how often should they use them?

 A: “This is hopefully where we (dermatologists and pediatricians) can come in with advice.
 In general, we're looking for a good fragrance-free eczema lotion that will help protect the skin barrier and ideally help fortify the skin.
 This should be applied at least twice daily, but in drier skin, three to four times per day can be helpful to really protect and heal.
 A gentle fragrance-free cleanser can help remove bacteria, allergens, and irritants on the skin, decrease the harshness of plain water, and actually leave the skin better than before a bath.
 And moisturizing right after a bath can "super-hydrate" the skin by locking in more water, which can be very calming.

 If we’re seeing more inflamed skin, we may recommend topical corticosteroids: we pick carefully and use them sparingly for short bursts to minimize side effects while maximizing relief from the vicious cycle of “itch-scratch-itch” that continues to damage the skin, introduce more bacteria, and cause more inflammation.
 In some cases we might also incorporate anti-bacterial therapies, as we’re learning about the increasing role of staphylococcus aureus (a particular type of bacteria) as a driver of AD.

 “[Look] for a good fragrance-free moisturizer that will help protect the skin barrier and ideally help fortify the skin.”

-Q: With the right treatment, how long does it usually take a baby’s eczema flare-up to clear up?
+Q: With the right treatment, how long does it usually take an eczema flare-up to clear up?